 East Coast Community Healthcare CIC (ECCH) is a staff owned Social Enterprise, providing community based NHS and social care chiefly in Great Yarmouth & Waveney.

-Our services include district nursing, health visiting, community in-patient services, physiotherapy, speech & language therapy, occupational therapy, specialist nursing care, palliative care, a primary care centre, breastfeeding support, contraceptive and sexual health services, school nursing and public health services.
+Our services include district nursing, health visiting, community in-patient services, physiotherapy, speech & language therapy, occupational therapy, specialist nursing care, palliative care, a primary care centre, breastfeeding support, contraceptive and sexual health services, school nursing (waveney area only) and public health services.

 We have contracts with the NHS and two County Councils.
 At least 70,000 people are registered as service users with ECCH.
 That’s one third of the population of the area we serve.